 Entry codes HIGHER than this number will NOT activate relays when the entry code time zone is ON. - 10.
-Press together to end this programming sequence (beeeeeep).
+Press () (beeeeeep).

-3.4.4 Five-Digit Entry Codes Time Zone
+3.5.4 Five-Digit Entry Codes Time Zone

 This programming sequence sets up ONE time zone for the FIVE-digit entry codes to activate the system relays.
 This time zone uses a range of five-digit entry codes (Boundary numbers) and can be programmed for certain days of the week.
 This time zone can be turned ON and turned OFF after it is programmed (see operating instructions 4.2.4 to turn ON or OFF the programmed entry code time zone).